 - Position mats at front and back doorways to minimise dirt, mud and moisture

-- Have rugs in children or pets play area where scratching and other damage may occur
+- Have rugs in play areas where scratching and other damage may occur

 - Avoid stilettos and sharp footwear on timber areas